manuelrottschaefer/starlinkstatus-probe/readme.md

 - Show starlink beta invite cells on the map

 ## Affiliations
 starlinkstatus.com is fan-run.
-It is in no way affiliated with SpaceX or Starlink.
+The information provided may not be correct and may not reflect the real usage experience It is in no way affiliated with SpaceX or Starlink.
 For official information, please visit [starlink.com](https://starlink.com)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.